Integral constraints on the linear instability of stratified flow with planar shear at an arbitrary angle to the vertical: Introduction

-The use of Direct Numerical Simulations (DNS) to study the growth of small flow perturbations in linear instability is limited by numerical errors resulting from finite resolution, which constrain the range of achievable $Re$.
-Alternatively, \cite{Holt_etal_1992} and \cite{Jacobitz_Sarkar_1998} used DNS to study the related problem of turbulent kinetic energy (TKE) growth in fully turbulent flows.
+The use of Direct Numerical Simulations (DNS) to investigate the growth of small flow perturbations in linear instability is limited by numerical errors resulting from the finite resolution of the simulations, which constrain the range of achievable $Re$. \cite{Holt_etal_1992}, \cite{Jacobitz_Sarkar_1998} and \cite{Jacobitz_2002} used DNS to study the related problem of turbulent kinetic energy (TKE) growth in fully turbulent flows.
 They found that the TKE growth rate and the threshold $Ri$ for instability (understood as TKE increase) are higher for horizontal shear than for vertical shear in their intrinsically viscous simulations.
 This is consistent with the behaviour found in the linear instability analyses of \cite{Facchini_etal_2018} and \cite{LeGal_etal_2021}.
+However, inviscid theory still provides an essential benchmark for understanding viscous models, where the representation of friction is necessarily imperfect.

-To our knowledge, the integral constraints on the linear stability of inviscid stratified flow with planar shear at an angle to the vertical (the problem studied numerically by \cite{Candelier_etal_2011}) have not been analysed theoretically.
-The present paper aims to fill that gap, following the approach of \cite{Miles_1961} and \cite{Howard_1961}.
-This allows an elucidation of how the stability condition for vertical shear is related to its absence for non-vertical shear.
-We also derive a new expression for the upper bound of the instability growth rate, extending a corresponding result by \cite{Howard_1961}, and generalize the semi-circle theorem to non-vertical planar shear.
+Although the Miles-Howard theorem and the semi-circle and semi-ellipse theorems have been extended to flows with both horizontal and vertical shear, the corresponding integral constraints on the inviscid linear instability for planar shear at an arbitrary angle to the vertical have not, to our knowledge, been investigated as functions of that angle.
+This is the flow configuration addressed numerically by \cite{Candelier_etal_2011}.
+The present paper aims to fill this gap, following the approach of \cite{Miles_1961}, \cite{Howard_1961} and \cite{Kochar_Jain_1979}.
+In particular, we derive the dependence of the stability condition, instability growth rate, and complex angular frequency of unstable modes with two-dimensional (2D) symmetry on the shear angle.